|

 enjoyed thoroughly any time of day.
 The author, John

-Schlimm, is clearly passionate about his subject and enthusiastically shares his
+Schlimm, is clearly passionate about his subject and

 obsession in the introduction and throughout the book.